Know more about Gum Disease

 How can Periodontal Disease be prevented?

 The best way to prevent periodontal disease is to practice good oral hygiene.
-Brushing and flossing every day, eating a balanced diet and regular check-ups with your CDA dentist are essential to keep periodontal disease at bay.
+Brushing and flossing every day, eating a balanced diet and regular check-ups with your dentist are essential to keep periodontal disease at bay.
 And by doing so, it will increase your chances of keeping teeth for a lifetime